jeanCarloMachado/talks-courses/many-facets-cn/presentation.md

-## The many facets of Natural Computing
+## The many facets of Natural Computing - Review

+Jean Carlo Machado e Renato Bustamante

+## Meta

 Lila Kari and Grzerog Rozemberg

 Communications of the ACMA, 2008

 ## General Subject